 Because it’s so thin, the edges will begin to brown and curl, quite quickly.
 Loosen an edge of the crepe with a silicon spatula, and flip it.
 Cook the second side until it, too, browns.
 Repeat.
 Layer all the finished crepes between paper towels.

-You can eat these immediately, but they also refrigerate and freeze well for later use.
+Note: You can eat these immediately, but they also refrigerate well for later use.